-We have so many delicious fish recipes here on the blog and some of our most popular ones are pan seared cod with shallots and fennel, teriyaki pineapple salmon and easy salmon patties with a Mediterranean twist.
-Today I'm going to show you how to make grilled halibut at home using Alaska halibut.
+We have so many delicious fish and seafood recipes here on the blog and some of our most popular ones are pan seared cod with shallots and fennel, teriyaki pineapple salmon and easy salmon patties with a Mediterranean twist.
+Today I'm going to show you how to make grilled halibut at home.
 The flavor and texture of grilled halibut pairs perfectly with homemade mango salsa and gives you a restaurant quality dish made in the comfort of your home.

 This post is sponsored by Alaska Seafood Marketing Institute.
 All opinions are mine.